Jakob-Bach/DS-Lab-2023/README.md

   - 2022 Anniversary Track
   - known satisfiablity result
   - no NAs in instance features

+### Scoring

+We provide a scoring mechanism for the "passive" prediction scenario, using MCC as metric:

+- `split.py` creates one stratified holdout split for both targets, satisfiability and timeouts.
+  From the 28 available solvers, we choose the winner of the Anniversary Track for timeout prediction (which is not the fastest solver on our filtered instance sample but close to it).
+- `score.py` scores submissions for the holdout split, considering both prediction targets.

+### Demo Submissions

+We provide small demo scripts for creating submissions, using the same approaches as for Task 1:

+- `predict_majority.py` creates a baseline solution that constantly predicts the majority class.
+- `predict_tree.py` uses a `sklearn` decision tree (you can easily switch the model) without any preprocessing.

 ## Task 2b: Meta-Learning for Encoder Selection